Humphreys County, Tennessee

 Humphreys County is a county located in the western part of Middle Tennessee, in the U.S. state of Tennessee.
 As of the 2020 census, the population was 18,990.
 Its county seat is Waverly.

+The county is named after American jurist and politician Parry Wayne Humphreys.
+It was established in 1809 from the southern portion of Stewart County.

 History

 Humphreys County was established in 1809 from parts of Stewart County, and named for Parry Wayne Humphreys, a young Justice of the State Supreme Court, who was later elected as US Congressman from this area.
 The county seat was initially located at Reynoldsburg, near the mouth of Dry Creek.
 When the western half of the county was taken to form Benton County to the west in 1835, the seat of Humphreys was newly designated as Waverly, a town that was more centrally located in the redefined jurisdiction.

 During the Civil War, the Battle of Johnsonville was fought for two days in the western half of the county in November 1864.
 The remnants of the battle site are preserved and interpreted at Johnsonville State Historic Park.
 But much of the battlefield has been submerged by Kentucky Lake, created by dams on the Tennessee River for flood control.

 Since the mid-20th century, this area developed increasing ties with the major city of Nashville.
 Agricultural areas have been developed for residential communities and suburban businesses.
 As Nashville and the region have prospered, businesses and supporting services have also developed in this county.